ZSL 200 logo

 Northwest African Cheetah Facts

-Cheetahs don't roar.
-Instead, they gently purr and 'chirrup', just like domestic moggies.
-Their name comes from the Hindi word 'Chita' meaning 'the spotted one', and they can run a fierce speed of 60 miles per hour.
+Did you know, cheetahs don't roar?
+Instead, they gently purr and 'chirrup', just like domestic cats.
+Their name comes from the Hindi word 'Chita' meaning 'the spotted one', and they can run a fierce speed of 60 miles per hour!

 Every one of us can help protect animals from illegal trade